What is a dermatologist?

-Just as a cardiologist is a medical specialist with qualifications to diagnose and treat various heart problems, a dermatologist is a medical specialist with qualifications to diagnose and treat various types of skin, hair and nail disorders.
+Just as a cardiologist is a medical specialist with qualifications to diagnose and treat various heart problems, a dermatologist is a medical specialist with qualifications to diagnose and treat various types of skin, hair and nail concerns.
 The Australasian College of Dermatologist is the only Australian Medical Council (AMC) accredited college in Australia to train dermatologists.
 Dermatologists have the letters FACD after their name, indicating their Fellowship of the Australasian College of Dermatologists.
 Other practitioners are sometimes seen to use the word ‘specialist’ (or similar words to the effect) in relation to their various services in skin.
 This can be confusing and misleading (refer to the Australian Health Practitioner Regulation Agency guidelines).
 Always check the credentials of a clinic or practitioner to see if they are a true registered medical specialist (click here to see a list of medical specialities).

 What problems do dermatologists manage?